TheNosiriN/TypelessVector/README.md

 ![Performance](/benchmark/results.png "Title")
 ![Memory](/benchmark/results_Mem.png "Title")

-- GCC's Implementation of vector is really fast, but the reason for that is because of the fewer number of `allocate` calls made, and large amount of memory used, as seen on its memory usage graph.
+- GCC's Implementation of vector is really fast.
+But the reason for that is the fewer number of `allocate` calls made, and large amount of memory used, as seen on its memory usage graph.

 - MSVC's Implementation is quite slow, even though it still uses so much memory per few million entries.

-- Meanwhile, TypelessVector and the Typesafe variant try to balance speed with memory usage using a nice balancing formula adapted from python 3's list resizing formula.
+- Meanwhile, TypelessVector and the Typesafe variant try to balance speed with memory usage using a nice balancing formula adapted from python 3's list.
+(TypelessVector and Typesafe are on the same line).

+### More speed...
+To gain even more speed, don't use iterators, never give the type, only the stride to prevent casting, and don't use TypesafeTypelessVector

-### Final Remarks
+## Final Remarks
-It was quite trivial to make TypelessVector, and I've already found many uses for it around HexoECS, I'm going to see how far I can go with make more useful containers typeless, next is `TypelessSparseSet`.
+It was quite trivial to make TypelessVector, and I've already found many uses for it across HexoECS, I'm going to see how far I can go with making more useful containers typeless, next is `TypelessSparseSet`.